 Your excitement is the most crucial element of your pitch.
 Think about it.
 You’re asking this person to give you his or her hard-earned money.
 Do you think you’ll get what you want if you’re just ﬂat when you talk about your ﬁlm?
 How about if you say something like the following:

 “Yeah, well I’ve got this ﬁlm and it could be pretty good.
 We will cast some nice people.
 And we may make a little money.”

 I don’t know about you, but I don’t think I would invest in that project.
 Why wants to make a film that’s “pretty good” just to make a “little bit” of money?
 So let’s improve the pitch.
 How about this:

 “We have this amazing ﬁlm… It’s so exciting!
 We think the ﬁlm could be the next Saw!
 We’re aiming for a top-notch cast and crew, and the film is going to be awesome!”

 Pitch Your Film… The Most Important Element

 Okay, now I’m listening!
 This ﬁlm is “amazing, exciting, awesome” and could turn out to be the next Saw!
 Wow!

 Now here’s the thing: Those two pitches you just read might be for the same exact movie!
 The first pitch wasn’t exciting, and the second pitch was.
 When it comes time to pitch your film, you have to believe in yourself and get excited and passionate in order to sell!
 There’s no better lesson I can impart to you.

 It’s tough to deﬁne exactly what you need to include in your pitch.
 There are many variables.
 What is your film about?
 Have similar ﬁlms made money?
 Who is starring in it?
 Who’s directing?
-You’ll have covered all of this extensively in the business plan.
-And if you liked this article, check out the Bankroll Film Funding Training.
+You’ll have covered all of this extensively in my Producer Pitch Secrets training system.